ThemeHackers/NetHawk/README.md

 - **Adding New Threat Categories**: Update the `LABELS` list and retrain the model if necessary.
 - **Integrating New Models**: Replace the current model with an updated one in the `config.ini` file and adapt the preprocessing pipeline as needed.

-## Limitations

-- Supports only TCP/IP packets.
-- Requires proper configuration of NIC and filtering rules for real-time detection.
-- Limited to threats predefined in the `LABELS` list.

-## License
-This project is released under the MIT License.

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request with your improvements.